 What You Need

 Soak the almonds overnight or up to 2 days.
 Place the almonds in a bowl and cover with about an inch of water.
 They will plump as they absorb water.
-Let stand, uncovered, overnight or up to 2 days.
+Let stand on the counter, covered with a cloth, overnight, or refrigerate for up to 2 days.
 The longer the almonds soak, the creamier the almond milk.